US Tariffs

 Whilst most products are subject to the additional tariffs, the below outlines further sector specific changes:

-• A 25% tariff on all steel and aluminum imports to the US.
+• A 50% tariff on EU origin steel and aluminium imports to the US

 The following sectors are excluded from the current tariffs: pharmaceutical sector, along with semiconductors, copper and some lumber items.